sseering/book/en/installation.md

 If we don't already have Rust on our system, the best way to install it via [rustup](https://rustup.rs/).
 Rustup is a way of managing Rust installations, including managing using different Rust versions.

-Nu currently requires the **nightly** version of Rust.
+Nu currently requires the **beta** version of Rust.
+The best way to let rustup find the correct version for you.
 When you first open "rustup" it will ask what version of Rust you wish to install:

 ```
 Current installation options: